» Technology Home «

 Images that may be reviewed for use:

-Any photos taken by Jamie Prasser in Media Services, Photos from CD ROM, Photos taken by the content provider or department (depending on the quality).
+Any photos taken by Media Services, Photos from CD ROM, Photos taken by the content provider or department (depending on the quality).
 In other words, photo-realistic images of any nature will be considered for use.

 Opinions and tastes vary.
 Certain images that are thought to be "beautiful" or "cool" to some may actually cheapen the web site and make it look amateurish.
 Furthermore, some images may be too large - either in appearance or file size or both.
 The RCTC web site is intended to be aesthetically pleasing and professional looking, but most of all to provide information that is accessible, up-to-date, and quickly accessed.